A healthy vegetarian diet, what is that?

 We know now that a healthy vegetarian diet without meat and animal products is not only good for you, but sometimes necessary for different health problems.

-And a return to "paleo" diets that focuses mainly on unprocessed whole foods like grains, vegetables nuts, seeds and fruits instead of ready made animal protein, fats and processed and refined
+And a return to "paleo" diets that focuses mainly on unprocessed whole foods like grains, vegetables nuts, seeds and fruits instead of processed animal protein, fats and refined

-foods, is what we all need to do to live a healthier life.
+foods, is what we all need, vegetarians or not, to live a healthier life.